lecueguillaume/lecueguillaume.github.io/_posts/2016-01-26-edit-short-cuts-bash.markdown

 > conda create -n python3 python=3.4

+3. Force the .bash_profile to execute.
+This loads the values immediately without having to reboot.
+In your Terminal window, run the following command.

+> $ source ~/.bash_profile

-Then, enjoy your shortcuts in bash! launch a notebook in python 3 with just 4 letters and 1 number!
+4. Then, enjoy your shortcuts in Terminal!
+Launch a notebook in python 3 with just 4 letters and 1 number!

 > $ macbook-pro-de-lecue:~ lecueguillaume$ py3
 >